If you would like to share a story with us of how information was communicated in a supportive way or nonsupportive way please click here.

 Sweet Doctor Needs BBN Training - 6/2016

 My mother recently passed away comfortably in her sleep.
 She was 88 years old and had a long history of congestive heart failure.
 About one week before she died she was diagnosed with pancreatic cancer.
 He condition was rapidly deteriorating.
 The internal medicine physician sat down with our family and started to discuss end of life decisions.
 She was young.
 It was clear that she was nervous and did not know what to say or do.
 She stumbled over her words and struggled to find what to say.
 I can tell that by the tear in her eye that she was compassionate but she struggled with the proper words to use to convey her message to us in a way that would ease the pain for us.
 Eventually we understood what she was asking and we decided to provide comfort care to my mother during her last hours of life.
 My mother, thankfully passed away in her sleep with her family beside her.
 I spoke to the resident later and she told me that she never was taught what to say to families during death and dying situation.
-I told her about the BBN Foundation and she wrote down the name.
-You never know how important the work the BBN Foundation is until it effects you.
+I told her about BBN and she wrote down the name.
+You never know how important the work BBN is until it effects you.
 Believe me, I wish this doctor was trained before.
 Hopefully the next time she will be prepared.
-Thank you BBN Foundation for what you do.
+Thank you BBN for what you do.